origin-1/gulp-eslint-new/README.md

 Type: `Array`

 This option allows you to specify additional directories from which to load rules files.
 This is useful when you have custom rules that aren't suitable for being bundled with ESLint.
-This option works much like the ESLint CLI's [rulesdir option](https://eslint.org/docs/user-guide/command-line-interface#rulesdir).
+This option works much like the ESLint CLI's [`--rulesdir` option](https://eslint.org/docs/user-guide/command-line-interface#-rulesdir).

 #### `options.configFile`

 Type: `String`

 Path to the ESLint rules configuration file.
-For more information, see the ESLint CLI [config option](https://eslint.org/docs/user-guide/command-line-interface#c-config) and [Using Configuration Files](https://eslint.org/docs/user-guide/configuring#using-configuration-files).
+For more information, see the ESLint CLI [`--config` option](https://eslint.org/docs/user-guide/command-line-interface#-c-config) and [Using Configuration Files](https://eslint.org/docs/user-guide/configuring/configuration-files#using-configuration-files).

 _Prefer using `options.overrideConfig.configFile` instead._